FosterZRussian/KishkiXD-GameMode/README.md

 Repository of «KishkiXD» gamemode for Garry`s Mod.

+It may not contain some changes, as it is an example for creating its own monsters.

 * Developed by FosterZRussian: https://steamcommunity.com/id/fosterzrussian/
 * Steam Workshop: https://steamcommunity.com/sharedfiles/filedetails/?id=2832198881